A Vertical Profiler May Be Right For You and Your Water Quality Needs

 Can other sensors be installed on the Profiler systems besides the water quality sondes?

-Yes.
-There are a variety of standard MET: temperature, humidity sensors, wind, rain, PAR, and other specialized packages that can be added to your Profiler and integrated into your data acquisition output.
-Contact our systems team, they will be happy to customize – chances are, we have done it before.
+Yes, there are a variety of standard MET: temperature, humidity sensors, wind, rain, PAR, and other specialized packages that can be added to your Profiler and integrated into your data acquisition output.
+Contact our systems team for customization options!

 How long does the standard power supply last?

-How long the power lasts is dependent on your specific deployment location, how many times you profile per day, and how frequently you acquire and transmit data.
-Our systems support team will be able to provide you with the power you will need based on your requirement.
+Power supply longevity is dependent on your specific deployment location, how many times you profile per day, and how frequently you acquire and transmit data.
+Our systems support team can advise you on the power you will need based on your requirements.
 We have options to increase the battery reserve and number of solar panels to match difficult environments.

 Do I need to tow my system to shore in order to maintain it?

 Not necessarily.
-A lot of maintenance can be done on the platform itself (Pontoon or Buoy).
+Most maintenance can be done on the platform itself (Pontoon or Buoy).
 These platforms are very convenient and provide a comfortable space to work on.

 Can I leave my system out year-round?